FREQUENTLY ASKED QUESTIONS

 How do I pay for services?

-If you are an individual purchasing transportation, that is considered a private pay, and we prefer credit card payment up-front but also accept cash and checks.
-For a company, we invoice on net 30 terms.
+If you are an individual purchasing transportation, a credit card payment is required up front.
+For companies requiring numerous trips per month, we invoice on net 30 terms.

-How many vehicles do you have, and what types of vehicles do you have available?
+How many and what types of vehicles do you have available?

 Do you transport oxygen?